Façade Improvement Matching Grant Program

 - The minimum award is $2,000 and the maximum award is $25,000 per project per five-year cycle.
 The grant requires a $1:$1 match by the applicant and a $0.25:$1.00 match if the building has been designated on the City of Montrose Historic Register.

-- Applicants seeking to make exterior improvements on buildings that are designated on the City of Montrose Historic Register must seek approval at a joint meeting of the Montrose Historic Preservation Commission and the DART Design Committee prior to commencement of work.
+- Applicants seeking to make exterior improvements on buildings that are designated on the City of Montrose Historic Register must seek approval of the Montrose Historic Preservation Commission and the DART Board prior to commencement of work.

-- All other applicants must seek prior approval from the DART Design Committee before starting improvements.
-The DART Design Committee has discretion to approve or deny applications for funding.
-The City Manager or designee has final approval authority.
+- All applicants must seek prior approval from the DART Board before starting improvements.
+The board has the discretion to approve or deny applications for funding.
+The city manager or designee has final approval authority.

-- This program is designed for buildings that are already constructed and does not apply to a new build.
+- This program is designed for buildings that are already constructed and does not apply to new builds.

 What is grant-eligible?